 Average for neutral listening.
 These headphones have a decent audio reproduction but the closed-back in-ear design lacks a little openness for neutral listening.

 The small portable build and the typical in-ear fit is adequate for commuting, but the active isolation is a little weak.

 Decent for sports use.
 They have an above-average stable fit and are also small enough to carry around on your person everywhere you go.

 Mediocre for office use.
 They won't block the chatter of a busy office, and the in-ear fit isn't always comfortable for long listening sessions.

 The ATH-ANC23 look average and a little cheap in their design.
 The black ear buds are angled and have a dark grey finish, with a subtle Audio Technica logo branded on the back.
 The control module is also black and relatively small, with a slight silver accent for the 'on/off' switch.

 The ATH-ANC23 QuietPoint offer nothing out of the ordinary for a more comfortable or stable fit.
 The comfort level is therefore about the same as that of any other in-ear design, which means it varies from listener to listener, depending on the fit.

-Button layout and functionality is underwhelming.
-The control module has only two controls: A volume dial and an on/off switch for noise cancelling.
-There are no other controls, which means no call/music button or dedicated inline controls to skip tracks, which is disappointing.
+Button layout and functionality are underwhelming.
+The control module has only two controls: a volume dial and an on/off switch for noise cancelling.
+There are no other controls, which means no call/music button or dedicated in-line controls to skip tracks, which is disappointing.

 The ATH-ANC23 have a very similar fit to the ATH-ANC33iS.
 They're stable enough for casual listening sessions and moderate physical activity but not enough for high-intensity exercises.
 Also, the long cable and control module can easily get hooked on something and pull the headphones out of your ears.